 While the term bronchiolitis in itself implies "inflammation" of the bronchioles by definition, some authors group the term inflammatory bronchiolitis as a specific group in terms of imaging as distinct from the more fibrotic - constrictive type 1.

 Conditions that are described under this inclu...

-Inflammatory myofibroblastic tumours (IMT), also known as plasma cell granulomas, are rare neoplasms that have a diverse spectrum of biological behaviour.
+Inflammatory myofibroblastic tumors (IMT), also known as plasma cell granulomas, are rare neoplasms that have a diverse spectrum of biological behavior.

-It can occur at any age and there is currently no recognised gender predilection.
+They can occur at any age and there is curr...

-Inflammatory myofibroblastic tumours of the lungs are a location specific type of inflammatory myofibroblastic tumours.
+Inflammatory myofibroblastic tumors of the lungs are a location-specific type of inflammatory myofibroblastic tumors.

 Infusothorax is a complication of central venous catheter malposition where the catheter tip is located in the pleural space and the infusion of the fluid collects inadvertantly in the pleural space in the form of a pleural effusion.
 Longer term complications depend on the fluid being infused.

 The innermost intercostal muscles are muscles of respiration.
 They are the deepest intercostal muscles located in the intercostal spaces, and contract along with the internal intercostal muscles to reduce the transverse dimension of the thoracic cavity during expiration.